MelloSec/Get-AzBlastBox/README.md

 # Get-AzBlastBox

-## A set of disposable VMs configured for development or testing.
+## A pop-up box for testing and detonating malware

 #### Get-AzBlastBox is the powershell version.
 I was aiming for idempotence and immutability, so I used powershell scripts to automate the configuration of the hosts (Hot Box) and captured those images to Azure in a gallery.
 I have base images, Windows 10 or Server 2019, then layers, like common tools, then dev tools, then specialized dev tools.
 Visual Studio, Visual Studio with Cloud tools, Malware tools, etc.